Disability Income Insurance FAQ

 Please contact HBI and a claim form will be mailed to you immediately.
 Once the claim form is completed, return to HBI and a claim representative from The Hartford1 will be assigned.

 This plan provides monthly Disability Income benefits, including a Return to Work Incentive, Recurrent Disability Benefit, and Survivor Income Benefit!
 It covers most disability due to accidental Injuries, Sickness or disease.
-Review the plan descriptions here for details on exclusions, limitations and terms of coverage.

 As a member of the American College of Emergency Physicians, you're eligible to apply for coverage.
 Applicants must be under age 65, Actively-At-Work at the time of application, and residing within the United States.
 To qualify for benefits, a period of Total Disability must begin while you are covered under this policy, and you are under the regular care of a physician for that condition.
 The physician cannot be a family member.